kobayash1/kobayash1.github.io/_posts/2014-06-05-mobile-blogging-the-struggle.md

 ---
 layout: post
 title: "Mobile Blogging: The Struggle"
-description: "Searching for a way to push on the go""
+description: "Searching for a way to push on the go"
 category: blog
 headline: "I need an app for this"
 comments: true